Glacier Park Bike Shuttle

 West Glacier to Avalanche Time Slots

-- May 16th until the Going-to-the-Sun Road opens to vehicles over Logan Pass
+- Mid to Late May until the Going-to-the-Sun Road opens to vehicles over Logan Pass

 - Drop off at 10am, Pickup at 2:45pm

 - Drop off at 12pm, Pickup at 4:45pm

 - These time frames are very firm.
 Please arrive 30 minutes prior to drop off and to pick up to allow for adequate time to safely load bikes and passengers for an on-time departure/arrival.

 Pack your bear spray, lunch, and layers and have fun!